Gluten-Free Vanilla Cake That Actually Tastes Like Cake

 Yes, this cake freezes like a champ — both frosted and unfrosted.

-- To freeze layers: Let cool completely.
-Wrap each layer tightly in plastic, then foil.
+• To freeze layers: Let cool completely.
+Tightly wrap each layer in plastic, followed by foil.
 Freeze for up to 3 months.

-- To freeze frosted cake: Freeze uncovered for 1–2 hours until the frosting is firm.
-Then wrap and store for up to 2 months.
+• To freeze frosted cake: Freeze uncovered for 1–2 hours until the frosting is firm.
+After that, wrap and keep for up to two months.
 Thaw in the fridge overnight.

 Planning ahead?
 You can bake, cool, and freeze the layers up to a week before your event — then frost fresh the day of.